wangle201210/eino-ext/components/tool/duckduckgo/v2/README.md

 A DuckDuckGo text search tool implementation for [Eino](https://github.com/cloudwego/eino) that implements the `InvokableTool` interface.
 This enables seamless integration with Eino's ChatModel interaction system and `ToolsNode` for enhanced search capabilities.

+This is **not recommended for production** use.
+The DuckDuckGO tool doesn't use a standard OpenAPI.
+The service interface may change at any time, and reliability cannot be guaranteed.

 ## Features

 - Implements `github.com/cloudwego/eino/components/tool.InvokableTool`